slamora/brackets-wiki/Preview-Images-Research.md

 Disadvantage:
 * Some new code to write for Base classes, plenty of core code to change - which seems particularly risky
 *  extensions break - expected about the same amount as in previous option _original proposal_

+## Summary
+I suggest to implement _Glenn's proposal_ for the following reasons
+* better user experience than modal
+* few extensions break, fixes should be straightforward
+* requires a reasonably small change to core code, which introduces minimizes the risk regarding unexpected challenges that may have been missed writing up this document.
+* despite lack conceptual clarity the change seems small enough to revert, i.e in case of the need for more flavors of viewers and editors.